Residency Program Director

 The resident will present two ACPE accredited presentations during the residency year.
 The topic should surround a controversial oncology topic, new medication, or guideline update.

 The resident will participate in both ambulatory and inpatient oncology staffing.
-The resident will be expected to staff two decentralized shifts per month in addition to one decentralized weekend every 6 to 8 weeks.
+The resident will be expected to staff 2 decentralized shifts per month in addition to 1 decentralized weekend every 4 weeks.

 If the resident did not complete a teaching certificate program during their PGY1 pharmacy residency program, there will be an opportunity to participate in a teaching certificate program during the PGY2 year.
 We determine the provider of the teaching certificate program on a yearly basis.
 The resident is not required to participate in this program.